Research without consent

 There are circumstances where no form of consent can be obtained.
-These situations are exceptional and will need case-by-case review and clear arguments to satisfy the requirements of ethics review boards.
+These situations are exceptional and will need a case-by-case review and clear arguments to satisfy the requirements of ethics review boards.

-Because the principle of consent is so important, proceeding without it is possible, but will be subject to rigorous ethics review.
+Because the principle of consent is so important, proceeding without it is possible but will be subject to rigorous ethics review.
 In general, such research will have to meet three conditions:

 It is also possible to share data without explicit consent, but special consideration must be given to each situation.
 Relevant factors include:

 - How disclosive is the material?
 Are people or organisations named or can their identities be inferred?

 - Is it personal or sensitive data under current data protection laws?
 If people are no longer living, then data is not defined as personal.

 - Is anything known about participants’ attitudes about having their personal data shared?
 For example, in older oral histories, consent was rarely sought, but the assumption of this genre is usually to share peoples’ life stories.